 Your temporomandibular joint (TMJ) hinges your jaw to your skull, allowing you to chew and speak comfortably.
-When you experience a TMJ disorder marked by painful chewing or difficulty opening and closing your mouth, let the professional dentists at Kluth Family & Cosmetic Dentistry in Alexandria and Noblesville, Indiana, restore smooth, pain-free TMJ function.
+When you experience a TMJ disorder marked by painful chewing or difficulty opening and closing your mouth, let the professional dentists at Kluth Family & Cosmetic Dentistry in Noblesville, Indiana, restore smooth, pain-free TMJ function.
 With personalized treatment, their dentists at either office can address the root cause of your TMJ disorder.
 To find out more, call the office nearest you or schedule a consultation online today.

 Your temporomandibular joint (TMJ) is situated on either side of your head, just in front of your ears.
 Each joint connects your jawbone to your skull, acting like a sliding hinge and allowing fluid motion.
 When the TMJ works properly, you’re able to chew, speak, and open and close your mouth without problems.